bluejekyll/jaffi/README.md

 This project makes heavy usage of these crates, thank you to everyone who's worked on them:

 - `cafebabe` - a Java class file reader
-- `jni` - state of the art JNI suport in Rust
+- `jni` - state of the art JNI support in Rust
 - `tinytemplate` - for all the Rust code generation

 Thank you!